11 Ways to Lower Your Blood Pressure At Home According to the New Hypertension Guidelines

 The recent JNC-8 was published and it’s the bible of managing high blood pressure, aka hypertension.

-Here are the 11 actions you can take yourself to lower your blood pressure, in descending order.
+Here are the 11 actions you can take yourself to lower your blood pressure, according to the recent JNC-8 document.
 Just remember each person responds differently.
-One change might lower your numbers by a lot more while others barely move the needle.
+One change might lower your numbers by a lot more, while others barely move the needle.

-Why it works: Improves endothelial function and autonomic balance.
+Why it works: Isometrics improve endothelial function and autonomic balance, lowering your blood pressure in the whole body.

 How: Healthy, lean protein, fiber-rich foods, cut refined carbs and alcohol, add resistance plus aerobic movement.

-Why it works: Lowers insulin resistance, sympathetic tone, and hormone activation.
+Why it works: Weight loss lowers insulin resistance, sympathetic tone, and hormone activation, leading to a lower overall blood pressure.

 Every kilo down is about 1 point off your systolic blood pressure.
 It’s always better to lose weight slowly to avoid major rebounds.